JagsRio/Jags-CIT114-Notes/Notes03.md

 5. It typically consists of 2 or more Availability Zones
 6. Regions may have restricted access

-Selecting Regions
+### Criteria for Selecting Regions
-Data governance & legal requirements
++ Data governance & legal requirements
-Proximity to customers
++ Proximity to customers
-Some services may not be available
++ Some services may not be available
-Costs may vary by Region
++ Costs may vary by Region

-Availability Zones (AZ)
+## Availability Zones (AZ)
-Each Region has multiple Availability Zones
+### Each Region has multiple Availability Zones
-Each AZ is a fully isolated partition of the AWS Infrastructure AZ consist of discrete data centers typically at least 3 AZs are designed for fault isolation
+1. Each AZ is a fully isolated partition of the AWS Infrastructure
+2. AZ consist of discrete data centers typically at least 3
+3. AZs are designed for fault isolation
-AZs are connected among themselves using high-speed private networking AWS recommends replication data and resources across AZs for resiliency AZs have their own power infrastructure and physically separated from other AZs by several kilometers.
+4. AZs are connected among themselves using high-speed private networking
+5. AWS recommends replication data and resources across AZs for resiliency
+6. AZs have their own power infrastructure and physically separated from other AZs by several kilometers.
-All AZs in a Regions are within 100 kilometers of each other.
+7. All AZs in a Regions are within 100 kilometers of each other.

+> [!Note]
-Customer can only choose AZ - choosing Data Center is not allowed to keep the location of actual data center unknown and secure.
+> Customer can only choose AZ - choosing Data Center is not allowed to keep the location of actual data center unknown and secure.

-Data Centers
+## Data Centers
 AWS data centers are designed for security
 Data centers house all the data and it is where the data processing occurs.
 Each data center has redundant power, networking, connectivity and is housed in a separate facility